-The best sources of these fatty acids are nuts including pumpkin seeds, flaxseeds and walnuts and their oils, Chia seed oil, and green leafy vegetables including broccoli, kale and lettuce.
+The best sources of these fatty acids are nuts and seeds including pumpkin seeds, flaxseeds and walnuts and their oils, Chia seed oil, and green leafy vegetables including broccoli, kale and lettuce.

 Vitamin C – This is an important antioxidant that helps protect against cell damage caused by free radicals.
 It supports the body’s immune system, aids in wound healing and cancer prevention, and is effective in managing blood sugar levels.

-Natural food sources of Vitamin C are found in oranges, grapefruit, strawberries, lemon and kiwifruit.
-Tomatoes and potatoes are also a good source of Vitamin C.
+Natural food sources of Vitamin C are found in oranges, grapefruit, strawberries, lemon, kiwi, tomatoes and potatoes are also a good source of Vitamin C.